JurgenR/aioslsk/docs/source/MESSAGES.rst

       1. **bool**: is_admin

-.. _ChatAckPrivateMessage:
+.. _PrivateChatMessageAck:

-ChatAckPrivateMessage (Code 23)
+PrivateChatMessageAck (Code 23)
 -------------------------------

 Acknowledge we have received a private message